 A specialist area of beekeeping

 Each species, or sub-species of plant, has a distinctive shape and structure to its pollen grains.
 That will be useful in helping you identify the plant source, but you need to have an accurate reference to compare it with.
 If you are taking pollen from a bee, plant, pollen pellet or comb you will also have the colour or the knowledge of the plant to help you.
-There are a number of books available, but you obviously need those that are appropriate to your area.
+There are a several books available, but you obviously need those that are appropriate to your area.

 Perhaps a botanical field guide would be useful for plant identification, but being an amateur naturalist I am aware of the importance of using botanical names, as common names can be very misleading.
 Don't be put off by them - they are just names, but everyone throughout the world knows what they are, unlike "bluebell" which is a common name for more than one species.